KallaKanakaRaju/Perovskite-Solar-Cell-Materials/README.md

 Key reported results (example)

 PCE prediction — R² = 0.9665, RMSE = 1.166, MAE = 0.553 (on held-out test set using the curated descriptor database).

+The authors thank A. Sepúlveda for making the dataset "Features from Perovskite Project Database" available via Zenodo (doi:10.5281/zenodo.16809654, Aug.
+12, 2025).